When preparing your manuscript, please adhere to the following guidelines to ensure that your submission is processed on time.

 Examples:

-3. All authors qualify as authors, as per the authorship guidelines, and have given permission to be listed on the submitted paper.
+All authors qualify as authors, as per the authorship guidelines, and have permitted to be listed on the submitted paper.

-4. The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.
-Every effort has been made to ensure that author names are removed from the manuscript (following the instructions to ensure blind peer review).
+The text adheres to the stylistic and bibliographic requirements outlined in the Author’s Guidelines.
+Every effort has been made to remove author names from the manuscript (following the instructions to ensure blind peer review).

-6. Figures are all cited in the main text and are uploaded as supplementary files.
-Figures/images have a resolution of at least 150dpi (300dpi or above preferred).
-The files are in one of the following formats: JPG, TIFF, GIF, PNG, EPS (to maximise quality, the original source file is preferred).
+Figures are all cited in the main text and are uploaded as supplementary files.
+Figures/images have a resolution of at least 150 dpi (300 dpi or above preferred).
+The files are in one of the following formats: JPG, TIFF, GIF, PNG, and EPS (to maximize quality, the source file is preferred).

-7. All patients included within case reports or other article types in which an individual or a group of individuals can be identified have signed consent forms, or had had their guardian do so, giving permission to publish the submitted content under a CC-BY licence.
+All patients included within case reports or other article types in which an individual or a group of individuals can be identified have signed consent forms, or had had their guardian do so, permitting to publish the submitted content under a CC-BY licence.

-8. Research has been approved by an appropriate ethics committee, with the name of the committee and reference number of approvals included within the submitted file.
+Research has been approved by an appropriate ethics committee, and the name of the committee and reference number of approvals are included within the submitted file.

 Copyright Notice